cortexlabs/cortex/examples/pytorch/text-generator/README.md

 ## Deploy your model locally

-You can create APIs from any Python runtime (e.g. the Python shell or a Jupyter Notebook):
+You can create APIs from any Python runtime (e.g. the Python shell or a Jupyter notebook):

 ```python
 import cortex